Vacuum Part Detection

 The difference between uncovered and covered readings may be small, but even a single-digit change can indicate a successful pick.
 Nozzle sizes affect these readings, so expect variations between nozzles.

-in the lower right corner to save your changes to the N045 nozzle tip.
+1. Apply and Save * ClickApplyin the lower right corner to save your changes to the N045 nozzle tip.

-* Save your OpenPnP configuration now.File > Save Configuration
+* Save your OpenPnP configuration now.File > Save Configuration.

 Setting Up Vacuum Part Detection for Nozzle: N2